jianhaoti/minimalistic-personal-page/blogPosts/no-cloning.md

 "
 ---

-In quantum computing, there's a famous theorem called the no cloning theorem, traditionally stated in terms of unitary operators.
-In this post, we give a simple proof of this theorem.
+The no cloning theorem is traditionally stated in terms of unitary operators.
+In this post, we give a simple proof of a generalized version of this theorem.

 $$\text{ }$$

-**Theorem (No Cloning)**
+**Theorem**

 The mapping $\Delta: V \to V \otimes V$